 Editor’s note: This page on CatholicExplorer.com has had some recent rank difficulties due to our trusting an seo agency to help with our ranks.
 We made the mistake of choosing a company that instead of helping us rank, caused our site to fall in the search.
 We believe it is also the result of Google’s attempt to stop fraud within their search engine.
-Our links were compromised by being associated with optimization efforts for payday loan and casino affiliates.
-To understand the issue, imagine if a link to us was on the same platform as one with links to fast payday cash loans and online slots.
-These particular industries are rife with fraud and go counter to the teachings of the church.
+Our links were compromised by being associated with over-optimization efforts for some other websites selling sterling jewelry products.
+To understand the issue, imagine if a link to us was on the same platform as one with too many shady links to a jewelry store.
+We learned that the store involved was also an innocent bystander selling elegant sterling silver rings and other silver products.
+They had perfectly gorgeous displays of their sterling silver rings but were compromised not by the association with us, but by the over-optimization created by our ignorant seo who was hired by both victims to improve our ranks.
+We had nothing to do with the problem we were harmed over.
 Yet in the internet world, we don’t get to choose who we are associated with unless we take full control of all aspects of our website.
 We have done this and look forward to the rewards of ethical labor.
 All the associations with the world of payday loans & casinos was completely outside of our control, but we have remedied this problem.
 Please understand that we want to distance ourselves from the deeds done by our contractors and they have been replaced with more appropriate suppliers.

 I’m sure that most Catholics, and many non-Catholics, have heard the news that Pope John Paul II has been moved closer to sainthood.
 On the other hand, many Catholics and probably most non-Catholics may have no idea of the process of canonization.
 For instance there are four steps to sainthood in the Catholic church.
 Likewise, to receive a payday cash loan there are also four steps.
 First you have to qualify to apply.
 Qualifications are pretty straight forward: must be a US citizen residing in the US, must be 18 years old, must have a bank account, and must have a steady paycheck.
 Step 2 involves your request being matched to a lender who will notify you that you are able to get the loan.
 Third step: You agree to the terms and sign the loan agreement.
 The fourth step: 24 hours after applying the money is transferred to your bank account.
 Being sanctified is a more drawn out process since it involves being beatified and canonized which are based on the person having preformed at least two miracles.
 For folks who are desperate for fast cash, their miracle is in receiving the money within 24 hours of submitting an application.
 For a person attaining sainthood, it is only after the “candidate” is recognized for preforming a second miracle can the Pope declare the person a saint.